Asil348/counter/README.md

 # counter
-ever forgot how many times you used your reuseable shawing razor or how many times you watered your plant? well, counter to the rescue!
+ever forgot how many times you used your reuseable shaving razor or how many times you watered your plant? well, counter to the rescue!

 - count and *de*count stuff easily with a single click
 - choose how much should it increment or decrement with a single click